mattnedrich/react-redux-typescript/README.md

 }

 ```

+The `dependencies` and `devDependencies` sections should be filled in by the libraries we just installed.

 ## Step 3.
 Add Configuration Files
 The next step is to add configuration files for Webpack, TypeScript, and Jest.